apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 - https://www.ibm.com/docs/en/cpfs?topic=issues-uninstallation-is-not-successful

 > **!
 WARNING !**
 > The instructions below delete also IBM Common Services.
+It is a complete cleanup of all underlying components also.

-Personal experience:
+Personal experience - proven method:
 - Delete your project - default cp4ba.
 - Wait for all pods in the project to be deleted.
-- In case the project will not be deleted and remains in terminated stage,  perform following cleanup procedure:
+- In case the project will not be deleted and remains in terminated stage,  perform additional cleanup procedure:
 ```
 bash <(curl -s https://raw.githubusercontent.com/IBM/ibm-common-service-operator/master/common/scripts/force-uninstall.sh) -n ${NAMESPACE} # optional way for specific namespace
 bash <(curl -s https://raw.githubusercontent.com/IBM/ibm-common-service-operator/master/common/scripts/force-uninstall.sh) -n common-service # the main way for common services, this namespace not available on demo deployment
 bash <(curl -s https://raw.githubusercontent.com/IBM/ibm-common-service-operator/master/common/scripts/force-uninstall.sh) -n ibm-common-services # the main way for common services
 ```
-> Hint: You can download the force-uninstall.sh script and reduce amount of retries in it from the default value which is 30 to like 3 to reduce the execution time.
+> Hint: You can download the force-uninstall.sh script e.g. using wget and reduce amount of retries in it from the default value which is 30 to like 3 to make the script running faster.
 # Owner
 Radek Šulc<br>
 <radek_sulc@cz.ibm.com><br>